 - 10.7 The SHMA demonstrates that higher initial equity shares have a significant impact on affordability.
-The Council's preferred form of low cost home ownership is shared ownership which should be offered on the basis of a range of initial share purchases from 25% 80%. - 10.8 Affordable housing will be required on sites which exceed 10 dwellings or 0.5ha.
-1000 square metres of floor space.
-In addition in villages with a population of less than 3,000 dwellings affordable housing will also be required on sites of three or more additional homes.
-In all cases, in determining whether the threshold has been met the Council will take account of the net number of additional dwellings which are to be built. - 10.9 Due to the significant need for affordable housing in the borough and the fact that the Plan makes no allocations for villages below the level of group 2 villages in the settlement hierarchy it is important that where small scale development does come forward in the smaller settlements affordable housing is provided.
-The Plan wide viability work confirmed that in general terms there is no barrier in viability terms to the provision of affordable housing. - 10.10 Where a commuted sum is deemed to be acceptable the formula for calculating commuted sums will be as set out in Appendix 5:
+The Council's preferred form of low cost home ownership is shared ownership which should be offered on the basis of a range of initial share purchases from 25% 80%. - 10.8 Affordable housing will be required on sites which exceed 10 dwellings or 0.5 hectares.
+In all cases, in determining whether the threshold has been met the Council will take account of the net number of additional dwellings which are to be built. - Due to the significant need for affordable housing in the borough and the fact that the Plan makes no allocations for villages below the level of group 2 villages in the settlement hierarchy it is important that where small scale development does come forward in the smaller settlements affordable housing is provided.
+The Plan wide viability work confirmed that in general terms there is no barrier in viability terms to the provision of affordable housing. - 10.10 Where a commuted sum is deemed to be acceptable the formula for calculating commuted sums will be as set out in Appendix 4:

-Policy 59S - Affordable housing
+Policy 58S - Affordable housing

-Sites in excess of 10 or more residential units or 1,000 sq m floor space and sites providing 3 or more additional homes in villages with a population of less than 3,000 0.5 hectares or more will provide 30% affordable housing with 78% of the dwellings as social or affordable rented properties and the remainder (22%) as intermediate tenures other forms of affordable housing.
-[MM55]
+Sites of 10 or more residential units or 0.5 hectares or more will provide 30% affordable housing with 78% of the dwellings as social or affordable rented properties and the remainder (22%) as other forms of affordable housing.